ucsdsysnet/activermt/README.md

 The examples folder contains applications that use the active runtime.
 Before we evaluate stateful applications such as a key-value store, let's run a stateless application based on DPDK.
 Make sure that DPDK is installed and the environment variables set correctly.

 ### A stateless application: ping
 The "examples/ping/activesrc" folder contains the active program for an example (active) ping application.
 The active program simply echoes the packet to the ingress port while swapping the Ethernet and IP addresses.
-Such an utility can be useful in for example, measuring network congestion.
+The DPDK application measures the ping times of several packets and saves the corresponding results.
 You will first need to generate the bytecode for the active program as follows:
 ```
 cd examples/ping/activesrc
 ../../../tools/ap4.py ping.ap4